Model Context Protocol (MCP) at First Glance: Studying the Security and Maintainability of MCP Servers: Related Work

 For MCP servers to be broadly adopted in software ecosystems, they must be reusable and maintainable without imposing undue developer burden.
 Like traditional OSS, MCP servers are community-maintained and thus susceptible to the similar long-term maintainability risks~\cite{sanchez2020open, butler2022considerations}.
 In OSS research, two significant maintainability dimensions have been extensively studied: (i) code smells, e.g., structural issues that hinder code readability and evolution, and (ii) bugs, e.g., functional errors that can lead to failures~\cite{yamashita2012code, chen2018defects,palomba2018diffuseness,tufano2015and,siddiq2022empirical}.
 Together, these issues can consume up to 39\% of team effort in software projects~\cite{amit2021corrective}.

 Prior work has established code smells, e.g., high cognitive complexity, as positively associated with low maintainability~\cite{de2023relationship}, and that low maintainability can lead to project mortality~\cite{coelho2017modern}.
 Additionally, studies have correlated higher bug severity with increased maintainability issues~\cite{chen2018defects} in open-source projects.
 Similar to vulnerability, to detect such maintainability issues, researchers have developed a broad range of techniques, including static analysis~\cite{lavazza2021comparing, haque2018causes}, machine learning-based approaches~\cite{yadav2024machine}, and more recently, foundation model-based techniques~\cite{wu2024ismell}.

-Despite these advances, no prior study has evaluated maintainability risks in the MCP ecosystem, e.g., code smells and bugs.
+However, the community currently lacks insight into the maintainability issues, e.g., code smells and bugs, that are present in MCP servers.
+Identifying these maintainability issues is essential, as they directly threaten the long-term evolution and reliability of the MCP servers.
+Furthermore, previous studies have not benchmarked MCP servers against established ecosystems like PyPI, NPM, or Infrastructure-as-Code (IaC) projects.
+We need this comparative analysis to determine whether MCP servers require specialized tooling or if they share the same maintenance profiles as standard software ecosystems.
 To address this gap, we analyze MCP servers using static analysis tools to assess the prevalence of code smells and bugs.